Wang Gang (footballer): Club career

+Beijing Guoan

-On 25 February 2019, Wang transferred to Chinese Super League side Beijing Sinobo Guoan.
-He would make his debut for them in a league game on 1 March 2019 against Wuhan Zall in a 1-0 victory.
+On 25 February 2019, Wang transferred to Chinese Super League club Beijing Sinobo Guoan.
+On 1 March 2019, Wang made his debut for Guoan in the opening league game of the season against Wuhan Zall in a 1-0 victory.
+On 11 July 2022, Wang scored his first goal for the club in a 2-1 defeat against Shenzhen F.C.

 International career

 Wang Gang was called up to and made his first appearance for these China's national football team on 3 March 2010, in a friendly match against Portugal, however, the game was not recognised by FIFA.
-He made his official debut for the Chinese national team in a 1-0 loss against Thailand in the 2019 China Cup.
+On 21 March 2019, Wang made his debut for the Chinese national team in a 1–0 loss against Thailand in the 2019 China Cup.

 Career statistics

 Club statistics

-Statistics accurate as of match played 31 January 2023.
+Statistics accurate as of match played 2 November 2024.